-Will my buy average be affected if I sell shares from my holdings and buy it back the same day?
+How is the buy average affected when shares from holdings are sold and bought back on the same day?

-This way of calculating the Buy average is done after considering the tax implications of trades.
-As per IT Rules, any transaction which doesn’t result in delivery in/out of demat is considered as intraday, and all such transactions are considered speculative which has to be categorized separately.
-Intraday trades should not mix with delivery transactions, which are considered for capital gains.
+The buy average is calculated by considering the tax implications of trades.
+According to IT Rules, any transaction that does not result in delivery in or out of demat is classified as intraday and is considered speculative, and such transactions must be categorized separately.
+It is important to keep intraday trades separate from delivery transactions, which are evaluated for capital gains.

 However, this is not applicable for T2T stocks since the buy average will be the latest buy price.
 To learn more, see What are Trade to Trade or T2T stocks?